trigeorgis/ComParE2017/README.md

-# CHILD OR ADULT CONVERSATIONAL ADDRESSEE CORPUS (CACAC) Challenge
+# Interspeech 2017 - Computational Paralinguistics Challenge (ComParE)

 This package provides training and evaluation code for the end-to-end baseline for the 1st and 2nd ComParE challenge.